facebook/docusaurus/docs/api-site-config.md

 `users` - The `users` array mentioned earlier.

-`usePrism` - Array of languages to use prism.js syntax highlighter.
-Refer to [Using PrismJS as additional syntax highlighter](api-doc-markdown.md#using-prismjs-as-additional-syntax-highlighter).
-Set it to `true` to use PrismJS on all languages.
+`usePrism` - Array of languages to use Prism syntax highlighter.
+Refer to [Using Prism as additional syntax highlighter](api-doc-markdown.md#using-prism-as-additional-syntax-highlighter).
+Set it to `true` to use Prism on all languages.

 `wrapPagesHTML` - Boolean flag to indicate whether `html` files in `/pages` should be wrapped with Docusaurus site styles, header and footer.
 This feature is experimental and relies on the files being `html` fragments instead of complete pages.
 It inserts the contents of your `html` file with no extra processing.
 Defaults to `false`.